juanfrans-courses/intro_computational_journalism/02_ProgrammingFundamentals/README.md

 # Fundamentals of Programming

+## Recap
+* How did the exercises go?
+Any findings, trouble, workflow?
+* OpenRefine
+* Tabula

 ## Why Programming
 * Computers have become part of our everyday life
 * They regulate and shape our interactions with the physical and virtual worlds.